bootdotdev/blog/content/javascript/best-ways-to-learn-javascript.md

 With over 7,000 tutorials and 40,000 students helped to land jobs at tech giants like Apple and Google, freeCodeCamp is truly a remarkable organization and a great opportunity for beginners to test out JavaScript, and for experienced programmers to get fast access to free JS material.

-## Learn JavaScript on your own
+## Learn on your own

-Do you learn best on your own?
-When you’re not following a strict outline or exercises, and instead, get to build and research your own curriculum?
-Then the best way to learn may be on your own.
+Do you learn best when you get to build and research your own curriculum?
+Some people thrive on researching nitty-gritty details and putting together their own resource lists.
+If that sounds like you, then the best way to learn may be on your own.

 While mostly known for beauty gurus, music videos, and conspiracy theories, YouTube is also a fantastic source of learning material, including how to learn JavaScript.